rasmus11423/10_Animal_Classification/reports/README.md

 ![Alt text](figures/ArtifactRegistry.png)

-*Figure 3: As required, our artifact registry is shown.
-The docker image on the cloud for our project is highlighted.*
+As required, our artifact registry is shown.
+The docker image on the cloud for our project is highlighted.

 ![Alt text](figures/ArtifactRegistry3.png)

-*Figure 4: We have shown the artifact history further within our project.*
+We have shown the artifact history further within our project.

 ### Question 21